danielalkurdi/politicus/README.md

 - Results can be exported as needed for research

 ### Australian Political Context
-- Correctly spells "Labor" (not "Labour") for Australian Labor Party
 - Focuses on federal Australian politics
 - Includes relevant Australian political hashtags and terminology
 - Accounts for Australian political figures and current leadership